Marinated in soy sauce and Japanese chili oil, these Spicy Japanese Pickled Cucumbers are a refreshing side dish to serve with your meal!

 - Close the lid of the container, or seal the bag after releasing the air out.
 Shake the container or rub the cucumber from outside the bag.

-- If you have the weight, you can put it directly on top of the cucumber.
+- If you have a weight, you can put it directly on top of the cucumber.
 The heavy weight will help pickle faster.
 Keep in the refrigerator for 6 hours or overnight.

 - Take out the container/bag from the refrigerator and remove the weight if you used any.

-- Transfer to a plate and sprinkle some sesame seeds.
+- Transfer to a plate and sprinkle ½ tsp toasted white sesame seeds on top.
 Enjoy!

 - Keep the leftovers in an airtight container and store in the refrigerator for up to 2 days.
 Discard the pickle solution after 2 hours or when cucumber is pickled to your liking.